ATQQ/sugar-blog/packages/vitepress-plugin-rss/README.md

 ```

 ### description
 Article summary.
-If not provided, it will attempt to use the `renderExpect` configuration or article excerpt, falling back to the first 100 characters
+If not provided, it will try in order: call `renderExpect`; if not configured/no result, use the excerpt extracted by [gray-matter](https://www.npmjs.com/package/gray-matter#optionsexcerpt); if still empty, fall back to the first 100 characters.
 ```md
 ---
 description: An introductory article about RSS